-‘Within our RSE lessons, we aim to inspire and ensure all children develop an understanding of relationships and living in the wider world and are able to take responsibility for their own health and well-being.’
+‘Within our PSHE lessons, we aim to inspire and ensure all children develop an understanding of relationships and living in the wider world and are able to take responsibility for their own health and well-being.’

-Mrs Webzell (PSHE/RSE Lead)
+Mrs Webzell (PSHE/RSHE Lead)

-Through stand-alone lessons, discreet lessons and through a variety of subjects across the curriculum including Science, PE, RE and Computing, children will follow the three key areas of learning: Health and Wellbeing, Relationships and Living in the Wider World.
+Through stand-alone lessons, discreet lessons and through a variety of subjects across the curriculum (including Science, PE, RE and Computing) children will follow the three key areas of learning: Health and Wellbeing, Relationships and Living in the Wider World.

 Our curriculum prepares pupils for life in society now and in the future.
 Lessons have their foundations in recognising each and everybody’s value in society, from the appreciation of others, to promoting strong and positive views of self in the ‘Think Positive’ and ‘Be Yourself’ units.
 Pupils cover a wide range of the social and emotional aspects of learning, enabling them to develop their identity and self-esteem as active, confident citizens.
 The themes and topics support social, moral, spiritual and cultural development and provide our pupils with protective teaching on essential safeguarding issues, developing the knowledge of when and how they can ask for help and how they can live a healthy and sustained lifestyle.